Explore this course:

 Style in Literature and Discourse - Tools and Techniques

 This module explores various approaches to the investigation of style, making reference both to literary texts and to other kinds of discourse.
 It introduces a range of tools that we can use to analyse style in a detailed and systematic way.
 These include techniques for the investigation of grammar, linguistic patterning, point of view, speech and thought representation, modality, and metaphor.
 In this sense, the module provides a foundational account of stylistic analysis suitable for those who have not experienced it before.
 However, the module extends its exploration of stylistics further than is usual in undergraduate modules, engaging with the theory that lies behind the practical tools that we are covering as well as extending, problematizing, and complicating our view of what the term 'style' actually means.
-In this sense, the module will also be suitable for students who have some experience of studying stylistics at undergraduate level and who now wish to develop their knowledge of the field.
-By the end of the module, students should be able to produce sophisticated stylistic analyses of particular pieces of text and discourse while also showing a critical awareness of the intellectual context of their work and the theoretical ideas underpinning it.
+In this sense, the module will also be suitable for you if you have some experience of studying stylistics at undergraduate level and now wish to develop your knowledge of the field.
+By the end of the module, you should be able to produce sophisticated stylistic analyses of particular pieces of text and discourse while also showing a critical awareness of the intellectual context of your work and the theoretical ideas underpinning it.

 30 credits